LincolnKoskela/Klondike/README.md

 ### This Week: (Nov 24 - 30, 2025)
 - Completed console version with updated undo, timer, and move count functions.
+- Created `GameApp.java` as main GUI
+- Created `CardSlot.java` which is a StackPane representing open card slot and where cards will go.
+- `CardView.java` is the image visual of my cards with `updateAppearance()` function, passing a card object in the constructor, giving it size as well.
+- Added a gameengine to the `GameApp` to interact with the board constructing the stock, waste, foundations, and tableau rows and dealing a new game, `dealNewGame()`
+- Added Clicking ability in `CardView` and `GameApp`.

 ### (Nov 17 - 23, 2025)
 - Created `GameState.java` to represent a frozen snapshot of the current state